FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## High Level Requirements

-All provisioning methods which are specified within the eap.arpa domain MUST define a way to authenticate the server.
+All provisioning methods which are specified within the eap.arpa. domain MUST define a way to authenticate the server.
 This authentication can happen either at the EAP layer (as with TLS-based EAP methods), or after network access has been granted (if credentials